-We have incurred net losses of \$36.2 million, \$41.1 million, and \$66.8 million during the years ended December 31, 2015, 2014 and 2013, respectively.
-As of December 31, 2015, we had an accumulated deficit of \$339.5 million.
+We have incurred net losses of \$37.2 million, \$36.2 million, and \$41.1 million during the years ended December 31, 2016, 2015 and 2014, respectively.
+As of December 31, 2016, we had an accumulated deficit of \$376.7 million.
 We expect to incur losses and negative cash flows from operating activities for the foreseeable future.
-We currently derive revenue from the sale of isobutanol, ethanol and related products at the Agri-Energy Facility, although over certain periods of time, we may and have operated the plant for the sole production of ethanol and related products to maximize cash flows.
+We currently derive revenue primarily from the sale of isobutanol, ethanol and related products at the Agri-Energy Facility, although over certain periods of time, we may and have operated the plant for the sole production of ethanol and related products to maximize cash flows.

-Additionally, we have generated limited revenue from the sale of products such as ATJ fuel produced from isobutanol that has been used for engine qualification and flight demonstration by the U.S. Air Force and other branches of the U.S. military.
-If our existing grants and cooperative agreements are canceled prior to the expected end dates or we are unable to obtain new grants, cooperative agreements or product supply contracts, our revenues could be adversely affected.
+Additionally, we have generated limited revenue from the sale of products such as ATJ, isooctane and isooctene produced from isobutanol that has been used for commercial flights with Alaska Airlines, jet engine qualification and flight demonstration by the U.S. Air Force and other branches of the U.S. military, as well as specialty gasoline applications such as racing fuel.
+We have also generated revenue through grants and cooperative agreements.
+If we are unable to obtain new grants, cooperative agreements or product supply contracts, our revenues could be adversely affected.